 Allergens and Sensitivities

 Across all of our brands, they manage guidelines regarding allergens and sensitive ingredients and restrict them in current menu items and in future product development.
 For example, tree nuts are not used at Taco Bell restaurants.

 They identify potential allergens and sensitivities for all products and publish that information on their brand website – ta.co – for customers.
 Consumers also can customize their meals using the online nutrition calculator and create a meal that meets their lifestyle and dietary needs, including allergens and sensitivities.

 Calories and Fat

 Pizza Hut U.S.’s Pan, Thin ‘N Crispy®, Hand-Tossed Style and Stuffed Crust pizzas contain:

-Mayonnaise for the KFC burger in China was upgraded to 3rd generation in which the fat content decreased from 70% to 35%.
+Mayonnaise for the KFC burger in China was upgraded to third-generation in which the fat content decreased from 70 percent to 35 percent.